 Many individuals facing a late-stage illness don’t realize they have a powerful and flexible financial tool at their disposal: their life insurance policies.
 Indeed, many policies can be leveraged proactively and in ways patients often don’t expect.

-Fifth Season Financial’s Funds for Living and Giving (FLAG) program allows individuals with a serious illness to take a loan against their existing life insurance policy.
+Fifth Season Financial’s Funds for Living Program allows individuals with a serious illness to take a loan against their existing life insurance policy.
 This advance can be used to help with treatment costs, from prescriptions and medical visits to surgeries and other procedures.
 Patients aren’t limited to using their funds for medical-related expenses, however — there are absolutely no restrictions when it comes to how the money may be spent.

-Once a patient is enrolled in the FLAG program, Fifth Season Financial takes over all future premium payments, providing further relief.
+Once a patient is enrolled in the Funds For Living Program, Fifth Season Financial takes over all future premium payments, providing further relief.
 The insurance policy is kept in place and, in over 90 percent of cases, funds remain to pass on to beneficiaries.
 Remember, there is financial help for brain cancer and meningioma patients.
-If you or a loved one have been diagnosed and are seeking ways to cover the expenses, contact Fifth Season Financial at (866) 459-1271 or by visiting www.fifthseasonfinancial.com/flag-program to determine if the FLAG program is the right fit for you.
+If you or a loved one have been diagnosed and are seeking ways to cover the expenses, contact Fifth Season Financial at (866) 459-1271 or by visiting www.fifthseasonfinancial.com/flag-program to determine if the Funds For Living Program is the right fit for you.